franko/gsl-shell/doc/user-manual/gsl-ffi.rst

 .. module:: gsl

 The usage of the GSL FFI interface is done using the :mod:`gsl` module.
-This latter contains all the GSL functions available and you can call them directely from Lua code.
+This latter contains all the GSL functions available and you can call them directly from Lua code.

 Let us see a simple example::